alexwardcodes/Project2-RateMyCatApp/README.md

 ### Instructions

+#### Deployed app

-There are no specific installation requirements for this app.
-Simply create an account and log in to get started.
+Rate My Cat works in your browser and requires no installation.
+Simply create an account and log in to get started!

+#### Local installation

+To get started with a local installation of this app using this repository, open a terminal and run the following command to install the dependencies required:

+npm i average-rating bcrypt cjs concat-stream connect-flash dotenv ejs express express-ejs-layouts express-session method-override moment mongoose multer passport passport-local readable readable-stream save sharp stream

 ## Timeframe & Working Team

-We were given one week to complete this project, and we made great use of that time, working extra hours each day and through the weekend.
+We were given one week to complete this project and we made great use of that time, working extra hours each day and through the weekend.
 Our brief was to build an app as a group, so I worked with two others from my course, acting as team leader to manage the project.

 ## Technologies Used

-We built this project using Express.js and Node.js, with HTML for the basic layout and custom CSS for the styling.
+We built this project using Express and Node.js, with HTML for the basic layout and custom CSS for the styling.
 We used Multer for image upload and deployed our app on Heroku.

 ## Brief